MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     The dropdown in the top-left corner of the Azure Cloud Shell page is used to select the environment.
 Verify that the selected dropdown value is **Bash**.

-4. From the Cloud Shell **Bash** prompt, type the following, replacing {YOUR-ID} with the Unique ID you created at the start of this course.
+4. From the **Cloud Shell Bash** prompt, type the following, replacing {YOUR-ID} with the Unique ID you created at the start of this course.
 For example, YOUR_ID=CAH191211.

     ```bash
     YOUR_ID={YOUR-ID}
     ```

 5. List locations.
-From the Cloud Shell **Bash** prompt, run
+From the **Cloud Shell Bash** prompt, run

     ```bash
     az account list-locations -o Table
     ```

 6. Set your preferred location.
-From the Cloud Shell **Bash** prompt, run the following command, replacing {YOUR-LOCATION} with the short name of your preferred location.
-The short-names are listed in the **Name** column.
+From the **Cloud Shell Bash** prompt, run the following command, replacing {YOUR-LOCATION} with the short name of your preferred location.

+    Short-names are listed in the **Name** column from the _list-location_ command you just ran.
 For example LOCATION=australiaeast.

     ```bash
     LOCATION={YOUR-LOCATION}
     ```

 7. Create an Azure Resource Group.
-From the Cloud Shell **Bash** prompt, copy and paste the following command.
+From the **Cloud Shell Bash** prompt, copy and paste the following command.

     ```bash
     az group create --name AZ-220-RG --location $LOCATION
     ```

 8. Create an Azure IoT Hub.
-From the Cloud Shell **Bash** prompt, copy and paste the following command.
+From the **Cloud Shell Bash** prompt, copy and paste the following command.

     ```bash
     az iot hub create --name "AZ-220-HUB-$YOUR_ID" -g AZ-220-RG --sku S1 --location $LOCATION
     ```

 9. Create an Azure Container Registry.
-From the Cloud Shell **Bash** prompt, paste and run the following command.
+From the **Cloud Shell Bash** prompt, paste and run the following command.

     ```bash
     az acr create --name "AZ-220-ACR-$YOUR_ID" --location $LOCATION --resource-group AZ-220-RG